pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.4 =

-This updates adds an option to embed HTTPS forms (activate it in Settings > Pardot), allows custom overrides for various directory configurations, updates branding, and fixes some bugs.
+This updates adds an option to embed HTTPS forms (activate it in Settings > Pardot), adds the "querystring" parameter to the shortcode, makes the form embed code filterable, allows custom overrides for various directory configurations, updates branding, and fixes some bugs.

 = 1.3.10 =